FluentCo/hide-my-ass/README.md

 **There is no perfect way to hide front-end Javascript.
 Hackers can always find a way to access your source code if they are determined enough.
 That's why it is important to keep any sensitive information or proprietary methods on the server side.
-This script is just a simple tool to hide some of your logic from prying eyes ( .) __ ( .) ...
+This script is just a simple tool to hide some of your logic from prying eyes...  (  .) __ (  .)